How to install Infrahub Backup

 Download the pre-built binary

-If you want the fastest installation, download the pre-built binary directly:
+Download the pre-built binary directly:

 # Download the appropriate binary for your system